It's not who I want to be - ExBulletin

 It’s not who I want to be

+It was a horrible night, as you can imagine.
 There are many nuances and complexities.
-But at the end of the day, I just lost it, you know? continues the actor.
+But at the end of the day, I just lost it, you know?
+Smith continued.
 I was going through something that night, you know?
-Not at all that this justifies my behavior.
+Not that it justifies my behavior at all.
 It was a lot of things.
 He was the little boy who saw his father beat his mother, you know?
 It all just bubbled up then.
 It’s not who I want to be.

-Smith, who won an Oscar for best actor for his portrayal of Richard Williams in King Richard Just minutes after the incident, the host also told, I guess the most painful thing for me is that I took my tough and made it hard for other people.
-Talking about what he learned in the months that followed, he also said, I got the idea when they say hurting people hurts people.

-Noah, who leave the show at the end of next week, offered his own take on the controversy.
+Noah chimed in, offering his own take on the situation and recalling discussions of the controversy he’d had with his peers.

 I love Chris.
 I am friends with him.
-I love you, but it’s fucked.
-I know as black people, black people come together and ask, what was Will doing?
-What the hell happened? said Noah.
+I love you, but it’s fucked up.
+I know as black people, black people get together and say, What was Will doing?
+What the hell happened?
 A lot of black people were like, he should go to jail.
-Like, you need to relax.
+Like, you need to relax, Noah said, making Smith laugh.
+Some people overreacted, which caused some people to underreact.

-My nephew is nine years old.
+Smith shared an anecdote from the aftermath of the Oscars night, when he was already dealing with the repercussions of his outburst in his private life.

+I left.
+It was a rage that had been bottled up for a very long time, said Smith, My nephew is nine.
 He’s the cutest little boy.
 We went back home.
-He had stayed up late to see his Uncle Will, Smith recalled.
-We’re sitting in my kitchen and he’s on my lap and he’s holding the Oscar and he’s just like, Why did you hit that man, Uncle Will?
+He had stayed up late to see his Uncle Will and we’re sitting in my kitchen and he’s on my lap and he’s holding the Oscar and he’s just like, Why did you hit that man, Uncle Will?
 Damn it.
 Why are you trying to Oprah me?

-The pair also discussed Smiths’ next film, Emancipation, a film inspired by the story behind Whipped Peter’s 1893 photos, including the infamous Scourged Back photo, which showed the back of a former slave named Gordon covered in whiplash scars.
-In a previous video interview with Fox 5Smith said he would totally understand if people aren’t ready to see Emancipationbut hopes the power of the film will outweigh the headlines that have followed it all year.

-Noah ended the interview by saying controversy shouldn’t define Smith’s legacy.
-I don’t think any of us in life deserve to be defined by our bullshit alone, Noah told the actor.
+Smith also discussed emancipation, sharing the decision making that led him to the project.
+Based on true events, the film stars Smith as a runaway slave who becomes known to the world as Whipped Peter after widely circulated photographs of keloid scars on his back expose the extreme brutality of the ‘slavery.

+Seeing that image for the first time was one of the things that really made me want to explore that, because you see the image, but you don’t know who it is.
+You don’t know what the story is, Smith said.
+American slavery was one of the most brutal aspects of human history.
+It is difficult to understand the level of human cruelty.
+My daughter asked me, Dad, do we really need another slave movie?
+I said, Daby, I promise you I won’t make a slave movie.
+It’s a film about freedom.

 |